top of page

 The wind is passing by.

 For him, this meant patience, anguish, and ingenuity.
-(The spirited child rather liked biting down on the sound bar of a concert piano, but fat Abe’s keyboard repertoire was sorely limited).
+(The spirited child rather enjoyed biting down on the sound bar of a concert piano, but fat Abe’s keyboard repertoire was sorely limited—especially compared to his record collection).

 For Gretty, music appreciation began with fiendish repetition and robotic memorization of lyrics.
-She’d been born profoundly deaf, and the priciest cochlear implants still fail to convey a wide enough range of pitch to her desperately waiting brain.
-Gretty's Dad loved Beethoven, Coltrane, and most of all, The Beatles.
+She’d been born profoundly deaf, and the priciest cochlear implants still fail to convey a wide enough pitch range to her desperately hungry brain.
+Fat Abe loved Beethoven, Coltrane, and most of all, The Beatles.
 She loved him to hold and sing to her.
 He loved how quickly she could parrot lyrics and "sing" along.

 To clear up ALL your Beatles Midrash problems.

 Their favorite 45 was a scratchy old copy of Instant Karma.
 Dad’s side was John's.
-Gretty’s was Yoko's "Who Has Seen The Wind" with Rossetti's lyrics sung simply against a spare sonic background.
-It was Gretty's lullaby and refuge from the tension and chaos of their home.
+Gretty’s was Yoko's "Who Has Seen The Wind" with Rossetti's lyrics sung simply against the sparest of sonic backgrounds.
+This was her lullaby and refuge from the strife and chaos in their home.

 Fat Dad, Abe Ider didn't believe in God.
-His own father had quietly renounced such notions after losing his family to the ruthless Nazi murder machine.
-But Abe's father did keep faith with the new family he made in America – and also with certain sacred notions of human value.
-Abe struggled always to keep that kind of faith, and these struggles took on new meaning when he, against his better judgment, became a father.
+His own father had quietly renounced such notions after losing his family to the Nazi atrocity machine.
+But Abe's father always kept faith with the new family he made in America—and with certain “sacred” notions of human value.
+Abe struggled always to hold to this kind of faith, and such struggles took on new meaning when he, against his better judgment, finally became a father.

-Aside from inventing his own religion, glum old Abe Ider, for as long as he lived, was always loath to speak about "spirituality" or the "sublime."
-Loath to speak of it, but loathing himself for what he could not vouchsafe for his daughter so fierce and so delicate.
-Loath to speak or guarantee it, but relentless to convey it in the only way he knew: Beethoven, Coltrane, and The Beatles.
-But his daughter was born deaf.
-And cochlear implants rely on only dozens of electrodes to transmit what millions of neural connections convey for most of us.
+Aside from inventing his own religion, glum old Abe, for as long as he lived, was always loath to speak about "spirituality" or the "sublime."
+Loath to speak of it, he loathed himself for what he could not vouchsafe for his daughter, so fierce and so delicate.
+Loath to speak or guarantee it, he was relentlessly urged to convey it in the only way he knew: Beethoven, Coltrane, and the Fabs.
+His challenge was that cochlear implants rely upon only dozens of electrodes to transmit what millions of neural connections convey for most of us.
+But, when it came to his daughter, Abe was rarely lacking in patience, anguish, and ingenuity, and her mind was as ravenous for information as her brain was for stimulation.

 Glum old Fat Abe was ever loath to speak of spirituality, never mind the sublime, but he and his daughter could revel and dance to certain forms of divine silliness.